nbmoa/Mixxx-Pioneer-DDJ-SB3/README.md

 #### Scratch (Scratch Mode Button)

-- While pressed the track is scratched
+- While pressed the track is scratched useing a HotCue (default 1).
+It will set the HotCue to the current Position and resets it afterwords
+- Shift while in Scratch mode allows to select HotCue 1-4 for scatching (Pad 1-4).
+Only HotCue 1 is implemented properly.
+Pad 5 can also be enabled and disabled but does nothing yet.

 #### Sampler (Sampler Mode Button)